lair featured

 Lair proposes an alluring plot that caught my attention from the onset.
 A paranormal investigator, who fully acknowledges his work was fully fabricated for money, decides to use an innocent family as bait to prove if demons really do exist.
 I love it!
 Corey Johnson masters the part of a slime-ball, wise cracking grifter who can’t foresee what he’s getting himself into.
 Johnson’s one-liners and his arrogant notion that, if demons exist, he can simply “make some scratch” from it without repercussions, are quite entertaining.

-Lair 1
+lair 1

 Director and writer Adam Ethan Crow delivers early on with some sick stylistic horror.
 The opening credits reek of Se7en, a pleasant coincidence considering the religious parallels.
 Atmosphere is king in horror, and Lair accomplishes this by dropping it’s audience into a brooding London apartment to the tune of a spine-tingling score composed by Mario Grigorov and Steven Schwalbe, another highlight of Lair.
 Brutal, gory deaths litter the film, with the use of some gnarly practical effects.